-Eric has held teaching positions at Harvard, McGill, and Brown Universities.
+Dr. Loucks has held teaching positions at Harvard, McGill, and Brown Universities and has practiced mindfulness for more than 20 years.
 With more than 80 peer-reviewed publications, his work on mindfulness and cardiovascular health has been featured by media organizations such as TIME Magazine, U.S. News & World Report, CNBC, and The Washington Post.